 Join us for our amazing New Zealand Multi-Adventure.
-Touring the west coast of the South Island, you will go sea-kayaking in Queen Charlotte Sound, take a helicopter ride to hike on Fox Glacier, fly through river canyons on a Jetboat, and explore underground caves by the blue light of glow worms.
+Touring the west coast of the South Island, you will go sea-kayaking in Queen Charlotte Sound, take a helicopter ride to hike on Fox Glacier, fly through river canyons on a Jetboat, and explore underground caves by the blue light of glow worms, and more.
 This is a family friendly trip with lots of adrenaline pumping activities and the option for some relaxing downtime!

 • New Zealand is only about the size of Colorado